 Launching from here offers the wide, fast flowing Menai Straits (pic.
 2), the coastlines of the mainland and Anglesey, passage under both historic bridges, as well as access to the Llyn Peninsula in one direction, and Llandudno’s Great Orme in the other.

-*BE AWARE THIS HAS HAPPENED TO ANOTHER COUPLE OF VEHICLES DURING 2016.
+*BE AWARE THIS STILL HAPPENS REGULARLY TO VEHICLES LEFT IN THE TRAILER PARK.
 PLEASE READ YOUR TIDE TABLES*

 Continue along the A55, crossing the straights on The Britannia Bridge.
 Take the 1st exit (j8A) onto the A5/ A545 signed Menai Bridge & Beaumaris.
 Continue along the A545 until you reach the Menai Bridge roundabout.
 Continue straight over and into Menai Bridge village.
 By the Post Office you will see Water Street on your right.
 Take this turn, and it will lead you past Porth Daniel Watersports and on to the Porth y Wrach slipway.